an-schneider/hr_monitor_doctor_client/README.md

 ### Start Client Application
 In a new terminal, run "npm run start" in the "hrm-client" folder.
 This will start up the application.
 Now simply type the patient's email and select "GET DATA" to generate a list of patient emails.

+### Notes
+The server has recently been experiencing issues.
+You have to click "GET DATA" multiple times before the data is actually fetched.